victoris93/PCBS_Women_vs_Men_Maltitasking/README.md

 ### What I would have done differently given more time

-1. Run actual subjects;
+1. **Run actual subjects.** The replication of the experimental design is interesting, but the replication of the results would be even more so.
-2. ANOVA;
+2. **ANOVA.** I have never performed this type of analysis, so it would have been a great opportunity to familiarize myself with it.
-3. Make the code cleaner
+3. **Make the code cleaner.** Never enough of this one.